 Are coffee canisters recyclable?

 Yes.
 The plastic cans, steel cans, and tin cans that coffee comes in can be recycled.
 There are also ways to repurpose coffee cans, from using them for fun crafts to turning them into planters, bird feeders, household storage containers, and more.

 Why Trust The Spruce Eats?

 This piece was written by Derek Rose, the coffee and tea expert for The Spruce Eats.
-To make these selections, he researched the elements and conditions that cause coffee to go stale, referenced customer reviews and articles published by third-party sites, and interviewed Allie Caran, the Director of Education at Partners Coffee.
+To make these selections, he researched the elements and conditions that cause coffee to go stale, referenced customer reviews, and consulted articles published by third-party sites.
+He spent several weeks testing and reviewing every canister that appears in this article.

 Allie Caran, the Product Manager at BaristaValet, was interviewed for this piece.
 She previously worked as the director of education at Partners Coffee.
 Allie has been in the coffee industry for more than 15 years.